-- (A) Influences on real estate value;
+(A) Influences on real estate value;

 - (B) Legal consideration in appraisal;

 - (C) Types of value;

 - (D) Economic principles;

-- (E) Real estate markets and analysis;
+(E) Real estate markets and analysis;

-- (F) Valuation process;

-- (G) Property description;
+- (F) Valuation process; - (G) Property description;

-- (H) Highest and best use analysis;
+(H) Highest and best use analysis;

-- (I) Appraisal math and statistics;
+(I) Appraisal math and statistics;

-- (J) Sales comparison approach;
+(J) Sales comparison approach;

-- (K) Site value;
+(K) Site value;

-- (L) Cost approach;
+(L) Cost approach;

-- (M) Income approach:
+(M) Income approach:

 - (i) gross rent multiplier analysis;

 - (ii) estimation of income and expenses;

 - (iii) operating expense ratios; and

 - (iv) direct capitalization;

 - (N) Valuation of partial interests;

 - (O) Narrative report writing; and

-(P) Successful completion of the 15-hour USPAP course within the six (6) year period preceding the date of the application.
+(P) Successful completion of the 15-hour Uniform Standards of Professional Appraisal Practice (USPAP) course within the six (6) year period preceding the date of the application.
 Said course shall consist of at least fifteen (15) classroom hours, including a cumulative examination, and shall be taught by at least one AQB certified USPAP instructor who is a state certified residential or state certified general appraiser.
-The hours of instruction completed as part of the USPAP course shall be applied as a credit toward the total number of hours listed as a prerequisite to sit for the examination in subdivision (2) of this subsection; and
+The hours of instruction completed as part of the USPAP course shall be applied as a credit toward the total number of hours listed as a prerequisite to sit for the examination in subsection (b)(2) of this section; and

-(4) As a prerequisite to sit for the examination, completion of one thousand five hundred (1,500) hours of appraisal experience, obtained during no fewer than twelve (12) months.
+(4) As a prerequisite to sit for the examination, completion of two thousand five hundred (2,500) hours of appraisal experience, obtained during no fewer than twenty-four (24) months.
 Experience documentation in the form of an appraisal log shall be submitted to support the experience claimed.
 If requested, reports or file memoranda shall be available to support the experience claimed.
-Hours may be treated as cumulative in order to achieve the necessary one thousand five hundred (1,500) hours of appraisal experience.
+Hours may be treated as cumulative in order to achieve the necessary two thousand five hundred (2,500) hours of appraisal experience.

 (5) As a prerequisite to obtain certification, the applicant shall have obtained the minimum educational requirement of a bachelor's degree from an accredited college, university, or institute of higher education.
-In lieu of a bachelor's degree, the higher education requirement may be fulfilled by completing one of the following options: